CARBON CAPTURE CONGRESS

 10:00 – 10:15 – Opening of the 3rd CCUS Congress

-10:15 – 10:30 – CCUS Strategy for Poland – Ministry of Climate and Environment
+10:15 – 11:15 – CCUS Strategy for Poland, Ewa Hajdukonis-Sadowska, Director of the Department of Innovation and Energy Efficiency, Ministry of Climate and Environment

 11:15 – 12:15 – Leaders’ Forum: from concept to implementation of the CCUS strategy in Poland

-Moderator: Paweł Gładysz, CCUS Poland Association
+Moderator: dr Paweł Gładysz, CCUS Poland Association

 12:30 – 14:00 – CCUS strategy in Poland: from policy directions to implementation